-Vice Admiral Nanette M. "Nan" DeRenzi Keynote Speaker The 2014 Women and the Law Conference, Women and the Military, gathered together a slate of luminaries in military leadership to explore the unique forces shaping women's access to power in the U.S. military.
+Vice Admiral Nanette M. "Nan" DeRenzi Keynote Speaker

+Captain Stacy A. Pedrozo Ruth Bader Ginsburg Lecturer The 2014 Women and the Law Conference, Women and the Military, gathered together a slate of luminaries in military leadership to explore the unique forces shaping women's access to power in the U.S. military.
 The Ruth Bader Ginsburg Lecturer, Captain Stacy Pedrozo, Commanding Officer, Naval School of Justice, delivered a talk entitled "Sea Change: Women in the 21st Century U.S. Military."
 Her lecture detailed her journey as a military lawyer.
 She was followed by a panel of experts who discussed the political and legislative dimensions of recent highly-publicized statistics on sexual assault in the military, including whether changes to the Uniform Code of Military Justice are likely to be effective in combating these crimes.
 A panel of active-duty and former activeduty service members discussed standards for integrating women into the military along with lessons learned when the military has previously integrated underrepresented service members into various communities.
-Vice Admiral Nanette Derenzi, Deputy Judge Advocate General of the Navy and Commander Naval Legal Service delivered a moving keynote address that explored the expanding roles of female leaders in the military.
+Vice Admiral Nanette Derenzi, former Judge Advocate General of the Navy and former Commander of the Naval Legal Service Command, delivered a moving keynote address that explored the expanding roles of female leaders in the military.